 The ACCC has been busy identifying the bad guys, and there are some big names among the offenders.
 It has far-reaching powers under the ACL to protect all Australians.
 These powers apply to any product sold for personal or household use and are in addition to any stated warranties or so-called paid extended warranties.

-ACL Consumer tech warranty
+ACL Consumer Tech warranty

-- You are told that an item has a 12-months warranty.
+- You are told that an item has a 12-month warranty.
 WRONG.
 The ACL says that all products must be of acceptable quality – fit for purpose, and provide service for a reasonable amount of time commensurate with the purchase price.
 For example, a $1000 smartphone may have a 12-month manufacturer’s warranty, but you could reasonably expect it to last 3-4 years, including non-replaceable batteries.
 A sub $200 smartphone is ‘disposable’.

 - The retailer claims you must purchase an extended warranty to repair goods outside the manufacturer’s warranty.
-WRONG – extended warranties, whether underwritten by an insurance company or the store, are worthless.
+WRONG.
+Extended warranties, whether underwritten by an insurance company or the store, are worthless.
 ACL’s reasonable use and lifetime expectations cover you.

 What the ACCC says on extended warranties